1. IEEE Signal Processing Magazine

 Q. How do I submit a manuscript?

 You may submit a manuscript for one of our publications using the manuscript submission system, ScholarOne Manuscripts™.
 For more information, visit the Submit a Manuscript page or submit directly, via the ScholarOne system.
+To submit to Transactions on Multimedia, please go to S1M Transactions on Multimedia.

 Q. What is the difference between the 10-page limit and the 13-page limit for submitted manuscripts?